itchio/itchio-i18n/README.md

 buffer.
 A [special script](https://github.com/itchio/itchio-i18n/blob/master/build_translations.moon) is used to convert all the `json` files produced by
 Weblate into a single `.lua` module that can be loaded by the web app.

-## Languages DB

-The `languages.json` file is the listing of all languages that are supported for:

-* Selectable site translations
-* Languages that a project page can be tagged with